Lee Odenwalder

-Lee Kenny Odenwalder is an Australian politician.
-He has been a Labor member of the South Australian House of Assembly since the 2010 election, representing Little Para until 2018 and Elizabeth thereafter.
-Odenwalder has announced his intention to step down from politics at the next state election in 2026.
+Lee Kenny Odenwalder is a former Australian Labor politician who represented the seat of Little Para in the South Australian House of Assembly from 2010 until its abolishment in 2018.
+He then served as the Member for Elizabeth from 2018 until his retirement in 2026.

 Early life and education

 Lee Kenny Odenwalder was born in London, England, and moved to Australia with his parents in 1981.
 He attended Fremont High School in Elizabeth Park (now merged into the larger Playford International College).
 He has an honours degree in history from the University of Adelaide.

 Career

 Early career

 Odenwalder managed a video store, then joined the South Australia Police and was based at Elizabeth.

 Odenwalder has been linked with the Shop, Distributive and Allied Employees Association (SDA).

 Politics

-Odenwalder, a member of the South Australian Branch of the ALP, was elected to the South Australian House of Assembly in 2010.
-He first represented Little Para, and then, from the 2018 South Australian state election, has represented the newly-created seat of Elizabeth.
+Odenwalder, a member of the South Australian Labor Party, was elected to the South Australian House of Assembly in 2010.
+He first represented Little Para, and then, from the 2018 South Australian state election, represented the newly created seat of Elizabeth.

-He announced on 8 October 2025 that he would not be standing for election at the next state election in 2026, as after 16 years in politics it was time to "try something new".
+He announced on 8 October 2025 that he would not be recontesting his seat at the 2026 election, as after 16 years in politics it was time to "try something new".